How do I know if I'm using the right sunscreen?

 Around your eyes: To prevent sunscreen from dripping into your eyes, use a sunscreen stick around your eyes.
 Make sure the stick has an SPF 30 (or higher), broad-spectrum protection, and water resistance.

-Children: Use a sunscreen made for children.
+Children: If your child is 6 months of age or older, use a sunscreen made for children.
 Most contain zinc oxide and titanium dioxide.

 Dry skin: Look for “moisturizing” or “dry skin” on the label.

 Hairy areas: Gels are good for these areas.